 3. Pay Twice a Month

 Let’s say you’ve had a rough couple of months financially.
-Maybe you needed to rebuild your deck (raising my hand) or get a new fridge.
+Maybe you needed to rebuild your deck (raising my hand) or had to get a new fridge.
 If you put big items on a credit card to get the rewards, it can temporarily throw your utilization ratio (and your credit score) out of whack.

-You know that call you made to get the closing date?
+You know that call you made to find out the closing date?
 Make a payment two weeks before the closing date and then make another payment just before the closing date.
 This, of course, assumes you have the money to pay off your big expense by the end of the month.

 Take care not to use a credit card for a big bill if you plan to carry a balance.
 The compound interest will create an ugly pile of debt pretty quickly.
 Credit cards should never be used for long-term loans unless you have a card with a zero percent introductory APR on purchases.
 Even then, you have to be mindful of the balance on the card and make sure you can pay the bill off before the intro period ends.

 If you tend to have problems with overspending, don’t try this.

 The goal is to raise your credit limit on one or more cards so that your utilization ratio goes down.
-But again, this only works out in your favor if you don’t feel compelled to use the newly available credit.
+But again, this works in your favor only if you don’t use the newly available credit.

-I also don’t recommend trying this if you have missed payments with the issuer or have a downward-trending score.
+I don’t recommend trying this if you have missed payments with the issuer or have a downward-trending score.
 The issuer could see your request for a credit limit increase as a sign that you’re about to have a financial crisis and need the extra credit.
 I’ve actually seen this result in a decrease in credit limits.
 So be sure your situation looks stable before you ask for an increase.

 That said, as long as you’ve been a great customer and your score is reasonably healthy, this is a good strategy to try.